Over the years I've developed a number of web applications and blogs reflecting current interests and whims of the times. Most all of

 launched it while living in New York City figuring I was in just the right place to explore such questions.
 However, with work and other stresses in play

-city, but I cling to the hope that I can still kick-start it one day by becoming re-inspired.
+city, but I cling to the hope that I can still kick-start it one day in some moment of inspiration.
 Until that day, I artificially

 keep up old articles by manipulating the expiration dates on each entry, just for show.